joaoptsa/File-Management-System/README.md

 <h1>Java Spring project with MySQL: File Management System</h1>

 <br>
 This project is a Java Spring application that uses a MySQL database to create a simple file management system.
-The system is designed to have two types of users: an administrator with full permissions (upload, download and delete files) and a user with limited permissions (download files only).
+The system is designed to have two types of users: an administrator with full permissions (upload, download and delete files) and a user with limited permissions (download files only).<br>

 <h3>Technologies used</h3>